Pratikdalwadi/Agent-119/replit.md

 ## Overview
 This is a full-stack React/TypeScript application that provides advanced PDF text extraction capabilities with interactive highlighting, OCR support, and AI-powered processing.
 The app uses Vite as the build tool with an Express backend and is fully configured for the Replit environment.
 This project has been successfully imported from GitHub and configured for Replit.

-## Recent Changes (2025-10-01)
+## Recent Changes (2025-10-02)
-- ✅ Successfully imported GitHub project into Replit environment
+- ✅ Successfully imported fresh GitHub clone into Replit environment
-- ✅ Installed all npm dependencies (React, Vite, Express, shadcn/ui, etc.)
+- ✅ Installed all npm dependencies (640 packages)
-- ✅ Fixed ES module compatibility issues (__dirname, viteConfig)
-- ✅ Fixed Express 5.x compatibility (removed wildcard patterns)
-- ✅ Corrected import paths for schema files (../../shared/schema.js)
-- ✅ Installed pdf-parse-fork package for PDF processing
+- ✅ Created PostgreSQL database for the application
-- ✅ Set up PostgreSQL database with Drizzle ORM schema
+- ✅ Ran database migrations (db:push) to create all tables
-- ✅ Configured full-stack workflow running on port 5000
+- ✅ Set up "Server" workflow running `npm run dev:full` on port 5000
 - ✅ Configured VM deployment with build and start scripts
 - ✅ Verified application works with PDF upload interface
+- ✅ Frontend properly configured with allowedHosts: true for Replit proxy
+- ✅ All systems operational (API keys optional, user-provided)

 ## Project Architecture
 - **Frontend**: React 18 + TypeScript + Vite